Droplet motion on chemically heterogeneous substrates with mass transfer. II. Three-dimensional dynamics: Problem Formulation

-as well as Eqs.~(\ref{BCs}b) and (\ref{BCs}c) simultaneously hold (see appendix for an outline of the derivation of Eq.~(\ref{BCs}d)).
-In Eq.~(\ref{BCs}e), $\Omega(t)$ and $v(t)$ denote, respectively, the wetted region of the substrate and the (dimensionless) droplet volume.
+simultaneously hold (see Appendix~\ref{sec:BC} for an outline of the derivation of Eq.~(\ref{BCs}d)).
+In Eq.~(\ref{BCs}e), $\Omega(t)$ and $v(t)$ denote, respectively, the wetted region of the substrate and the (dimensionless) droplet volume, and the dot denotes differentiation with respect to $t$.
 In the present study we assume that $q\to0$ as $\*x\to\*c$, so that Eq.~(\ref{BCs}d) reduces to $\left(\pd[\*c]{t}-\lambda^2\Nabla\nabla^2 h\right)\cdot\*\nu=0$ along the contact line.
-In this manner, as mentioned in Sec.~\ref{3DSec_Introduction}, we avoid having to work with transcendental equations like the ones which arise if such analysis is carried out in 2D~\cite{OLIVER2015,Groves1}.
-Thus, solving the long-wave model~\eqref{GovPDE} determines how the droplet thickness, $h$, and contact line position, $\*c$, evolve in time for prescribed contact angles $\theta$, mass flux $q$, and slip length $\lambda$.
+In this manner, as mentioned in Sec.~\ref{3DSec_Introduction}, we avoid having to work with transcendental equations like the ones which arise if such analysis is carried out in 2D~\cite{OLIVER2015,Groves2021}.
+In this context, having vanishingly small fluxes along the contact line is realistic if, say, the mass flux is localized somewhere within the droplet.
+Thus, solving the long-wave model~\eqref{GovPDE} determines how the droplet thickness, $h$, and contact line position, $\*c$, evolve in time for prescribed contact angles $\theta$, mass transfer $q$, and slip length $\lambda$.
+In this work, $q$ may be taken to be an arbitrary spatiotemporal function, whose contributions are dominant within the droplet footprint and vanish along the contact line.
+This situation can model, for example, localized fluxes, e.g. by pumping fluid through a needle.
+For the analysis that follows, we introduce the normalized flux $\tilde{q}$, defined as $q = \dot{v} \tilde{q}$, which, in accordance with Eq.~(\ref{GovPDE}e), must satisfy

-In what follows, the free-boundary problem~\eqref{GovPDE} is transformed to a problem defined on a disk of unit radius, centered at $\*x=\*x_c(t)$ \cite{Savva2018}.
-In principle, the choice for $\*x_c(t)$ can be arbitrary as long as it is contained within $\Omega(t)$, so that we are able to define the following one-to-one mapping
+In this manner, we may describe processes where we can control how the volume of the droplet changes in time (e.g. by artificially pumping fluid in and out of the droplet), as opposed to, say, evaporative effects, where volume variations are not explicitly controllable, but emerge from natural processes.
+To facilitate the analysis, the free-boundary problem~\eqref{GovPDE} is transformed to a problem defined on a disk of unit radius, centered at $\*x=\*x_c(t)$ \cite{Savva2018}.
+In principle, the choice for $\*x_c(t)$ can be arbitrary as long as it is contained within $\Omega(t)$, so that we are able to define the following mapping